twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 **Our Quick, Basic Approach**

 We took it upon ourselves to see how we could possibly test for bandwidth performance.
 We decided the most basic approach would include a connection between a client and a server in which one end sends files to the other.
-This interaction would be timed from the time the connection is established up until when the receiver recieves the package/files that are sent to it.
+This interaction would be timed from the time the server sends the file/package until when the receiver recieves the file/package.
 By timing the interaction, we are able to apply the following forumla to calculate the real-time rate of data transfer on a given network connection (i.e. throughput):

 `throughput = packet size (bits) / send time (seconds)`

 *Note that we would want to run this test more than just a handful of times so that we can get a variety of values that will present us with a meaningul throughput average*

  By measuring the throughput in this way, we are able to compare it to the bandwidth that is actually specified by the network that we are using.
-Comparing the throughput to the bandwidth would allow us to gage whether our user-specific network performance is of high-quality or not given we know the bandwidth.
+Comparing the throughput to the bandwidth would allow us to gage whether our user-specific network performance is of high-quality or not, given we know the bandwidth.

- But what ratio of throughput to bandwith values indicated good network performance?
+ **But, what ratio of throughput to bandwith values indicated good network performance?**
  There is no set value or percentage that indicates that a specific throughput to bandwidth ratio is good.
 However, we can conclude that a 1-to-1 ration would indicate that the throughput indicates we are working with a real-time rate of data transfer that is at max capacity.
 Likewise, we would be able to say that a ratio of 20% is probably something should be checked out, as the user might not be getting the most out of the network's bandwidth.

  Of course if we were to run this data on an airplane or over a large scale, we would need to consider a few amends: